5th Annual Georgia Farm to School Summit

 Summit highlights to include:

-- Networking with experts at the state, district, and school level that will inspire and help further your community’s work
+- Networking reception to help you connect with experts at the state, district, and school level that will inspire and help further your community’s work

 To stay updated on registration and programming, sign up for the eBite farm to school e-newsletter.